Sneak preview: 2022 Audi RS 3 to add rear torque splitter, hit 62 mph in 3.8 seconds

 The next generation of the raucous little Audi RS 3 compact sedan is coming for 2022, and it promises even more fun and performance.
 Audi released teaser images on Monday and revealed information about the car's performance and new RS Torque Splitter rear differential.

-The RS Torque Splitter is a Haldex differential with multi-disc clutches on each rear axle shaft that apportions power between the rear wheels. sending up to 1,290 lb-ft of torque (after torque multiplication from the driveline) to the outside rear wheel.
-This vectors torque for better handling, combating both oversteer and understeer, and allows Audi to add a new RS Torque Rear mode that allows the RS 3 to drift.
+The RS Torque Splitter replaces a simple limited-slip differential that lacked the ability to vector torque between the rear wheels.
+This is a Haldex differential with multi-disc clutches on each rear axle shaft that apportions power between the rear wheels, sending up to 1,290 lb-ft of torque (after torque multiplication from the driveline) to the outside rear wheel.
+The torque vectoring will surely provide better handling by combating both oversteer and understeer.
+It also enables Audi to add a new RS Torque Rear mode that allows the RS 3 to drift.
 The RS 3 also has RS Performance, Comfort, Auto, Dynamic, and RS Individual modes, plus a new Efficiency mode.
 The modes change the behavior of the torque splitter, engine and transmission, steering assistance, adaptive dampers, and exhaust flaps.

 2022 Audi RS 3